 The legal framework for Health and Safety Reps in the workplace is contained in a TUC booklet called the Brown Book, which gives guidance relating to the Safety representatives and safety committees regulations 1977.
-The Brown Book is on the NUT website at www.teachers.org.uk/members-reps/health-and-safety-reps
+The Brown Book is on the NEU website.

 It includes information on the role, functions and rights of a health and safety rep.